Requirements for a Schengen visa

 2. General requirements for a Schengen visa

-Identity and passport requirements : A Schengen visa also requires that your identity be verified and that you meet the passport requirements .
+Identity and passport requirements : A Schengen visa also requires proof of identity and passport requirements.
 This is usually done by presenting a valid passport to the embassy.

 Livelihood secured: To be granted a Schengen visa, you must have a livelihood secured .
-This includes sufficient financial means for the trip, available accommodation (apartment or hotel), and travel health insurance.
+This includes sufficient financial means for the trip, existing accommodation (apartment or hotel), and travel health insurance.

-When verifying the purpose of the trip, embassies particularly examine the plausibility of the information.
-According to the Visa Code, embassies are required to review all supporting documents for authenticity and consistency .
-Submitting forged documents or discovering inconsistencies may result in the rejection of the visa application.
-Therefore, it is essential to submit only authentic and complete documents to demonstrate the plausibility of the purpose of the trip and increase the chances of being granted a visa.
+When verifying the purpose of travel, embassies particularly examine the plausibility of the information provided.
+According to the Visa Code, embassies are obligated to review all supporting documents for authenticity and consistency .
+Submitting forged documents or discovering inconsistencies may lead to the rejection of the visa application.
+Therefore, it is essential to submit only authentic and complete documents to demonstrate the plausibility of the purpose of travel and increase the chances of visa approval.
 In case of doubt, it may even be advisable to submit a separate letter of motivation explaining the trip and its purpose.

 4. Willingness to return